youtube/cobalt/starboard/README.md

-build will scan your directories for these files, and then calculate a port name based on the directories between `src/third_party/starboard` and your `configuration.gni` files. (e.g. for `src/third_party/starboard/bobbox/mipseb/configuration.gni`, it would choose the platform configuration name `bobbox-mipseb`.)
+build will scan your directories for these files, and then calculate a port name based on the directories between `src/third_party/starboard` and your `configuration.gni` files. (e.g. for `src/third_party/starboard/bobbox/armeb/configuration.gni`, it would choose the platform configuration name `bobbox-armeb`.)

 ### IV.
 A New Port, Step-by-Step